survivejs/webpack-book/manuscript/developing/01_getting_started.md

 To recap:

 * It's a good idea to use a locally installed version of webpack over a globally installed one.
 This way you can be sure of what version you are using.
-The local dependency works also in a Continuous Integration environment.
+The local dependency also works in a Continuous Integration environment.
-* Webpack provides a command line interface.
-You can use it even without configuration, but then you are limited by the options it provides.
+* Webpack provides a command line interface through the *webpack-cli* package.
+You can use it even without configuration, but any advanced usage requires configuration.
 * To write more complicated setups, you most likely have to write a separate *webpack.config.js* file.
 * `HtmlWebpackPlugin` can be used to generate an HTML entry point to your application.
 Later in the book, you see how to generate multiple separate pages using.
 The *Multiple Pages* chapter covers that.
 * It's handy to use npm *package.json* scripts to manage webpack.
 You can use it as a light task runner and use system features outside of webpack.

-In the next chapter you will learn how to improve the developer experience by enabling automatic browser refresh.
+In the next chapter, you will learn how to improve the developer experience by enabling automatic browser refresh.